 If you have not been baptized:

-Call the Vicar to arrange a baptism.
+Call the Rector to arrange a baptism.
 Baptisms are done at regularly scheduled services on Sundays and the feast days specified by the Book of Common Prayer (Baptism of Our Lord, Easter, Pentecost, and All Saints).
 Anyone baptized at Trinity Church is a “baptized member.”